RomC4st/Api-justify/README.md

 in order to use the API_justify you have to:

-1-register using /api/register:
+1-register using /api/register :
-username:
+ 1-username:
-email:
+ 2-email:
-password
+ 3-password

 2-login using  api/login:
-email
+ 1-email
-password
+ 2-password

 the api return you a unique token